qingyou97/val_edge_map/README.md

-Okay, I'll have Wang Chao check it.
-Can Wang Chao connect to Sun's machine while Li Zhe is remotely using Wang Chao's machine?
+Firstly, Wang Chao successfully connected to Sun Jiawen's machine on the company's PC.
+But as soon as Li Zhe connects to Wang Chao's PC, Wang Chao disconnects.